 Hey, he would have had my vote.
 Hard to think of the 1980's and early 90's without seeing Morris' imprint everywhere.
 But, again, I think the Hall of Fame should be reserved for the best of the best.
 If Morris couldn't get voters to agree that he was great after fifteen years, maybe I am (gasp!) wrong.
 I refuse to admit I am wrong about Piazza, however.

 Piazza, obviously, tops my list with only 62.2% of the vote.
 He should have been in the 85-90% range in his first year on the ballot.
 I saw/heard a lot of buzz this week for Alan Trammell, and while I don't agree that he is a Hall of Famer, 20.8% seems very low.
 I could see myself supporting Jeff Kent somewhere down the line, so I was shocked when I saw only 15.2% for him.

 I think this week made it obvious to me that there are too many idiots out there voting.
 Maddux belonged to go in, unanimously.
 Rivera should have been raised to the heavens after he threw his last pitch.
 Yet some one will make an excuse to not vote for him.
 There will be that one who thinks that no closers belong in the Hall.
 Or that one who just won't vote for anyone in the steroid era.
 Or that one who just doesn't like the Yankees.

 Make all ballots public

-Attach a name and face to every ballot.
+To solve the aforementioned problem, let's attach a name and face to every ballot.
 Voting for the Hall of Fame is a privilege, not a right.
 Make everyone accountable.
 You want to be an idiot, face the backlash.